qiyfoundation/Qiy-Scheme/use-cases/UC04 Individual Restores Qiy Node.md

-# UC9 Individual Creates Qiy Node
+# UC04 Individual Restores Qiy Node

 # Abstract

-This document is the use case specification for use case [UC9 Individual Creates Qiy Node](UC9%20Individual%20Creates%20Qiy%20Node.md).
+This document is the use case specification for use case [UC04 Individual Restores Qiy Node](UC04%20Individual%20Restores%20Qiy%20Node.md).

 # Contents